The life of a medical resident isn’t easy.

 - Graded premium structure.
 Many disability policies offer a choice between a level or graded premium structure.
 With a level premium, you pay the same amount for the life of the policy.
 A graded structure, on the other hand, starts with a lower premium payment, up to 40 percent less during the first years of a policy.
 The premium amount gradually increases over time as you earn more income and can afford to make higher payments.

 - Own-occupation.
 Many disability policies only pay benefits if the individual is unable to work in any capacity.
 In this case, you may not collect any benefits if an illness or injury prevented you from practicing medicine so long as you were healthy enough to do other work.
-But with an own-occupation disability insurance policy, the policy will pay benefits if an injury prevents you from working in your medical specialty, even if you’re well enough to earn income doing other types of work.
+But with an own-occupation disability insurance policy, the policy will pay benefits if an injury prevents you from working in your medical specialty, even if you’re well enough to earn an income doing other types of work.

 - Residual disability.
 A residual disability rider can supplement the income of a disabled person who is still working and not considered to be totally disabled.
 Residual benefits are typically calculated as a percentage of both the policyholder’s loss of earnings and the benefit that the policyholder would receive if he or she was unable to work.
 It essentially makes up the difference between what you earned before disability and what you can earn with your disability.